SymfonyCasts/vue/sfcasts/ep1/better-loading.md

 problems: my site is broken!
 Giving the user a graceful error is nice, but maybe I'll save that for V2.

-However, if you *do* have a valid situation where an AJAX request might fail - like if you're *sending* data to the server that might fail validation - then *this* is how you can catch that error and deal with it.
+However, if you *do* have a valid situation where an Ajax request might fail - like if you're *sending* data to the server that might fail validation - then *this* is how you can catch that error and deal with it.
 We'll talk about sending data in the next tutorial.